Ralph Heimans: Royal portraits

 Heimans was selected to paint the official Diamond Jubilee portrait of The Queen in 2012, The Coronation Theatre: Portrait of HM Queen Elizabeth II.
 It forms part of the Collection of Westminster Abbey and is on permanent display in the newly opened Triforium Gallery.

-In 2017, Heimans produced a portrait of The Duke of Edinburgh to mark his retirement from public duties and highlight his family history and Danish roots.
-Facilitated by Buckingham Palace and Frederiksborg Castle, the Danish Museum of National History, the portrait is in the Royal Collection and on display in St James's Palace.
+In 2017, Heimans produced a portrait of Prince Philip, Duke of Edinburgh to mark his retirement from public duties and highlight his family history and Danish roots.
+The portrait was acquired from the artist by the Royal Collection Trust in 2018.

-In 2018, his portrait of The Prince of Wales was unveiled at Australia House in London to mark the Prince's 70th birthday.
-The work, set in Dumfries House, focuses on the Prince's commitment to environmental protection and sustainability, architectural preservation and the notions of harmony between the natural world and the built environment.
+In 2018, his portrait of the Prince of Wales was unveiled at Australia House in London to mark the Prince's 70th birthday.
+The work, set in Dumfries House in Scotland, focuses on the Prince's commitment to environmental protection and sustainability, architectural preservation and the notions of harmony between the natural world and the built environment.
 The portrait is part of the Royal Collection and will be on display in Dumfries House.

 Heimans was commissioned by Frederiksborg Castle to paint Frederik, Crown Prince of Denmark, who unveiled his portrait in May 2018 to mark his 50th birthday.
 The portrait is a companion piece to Heimans’ 2006 critically acclaimed portrait of Mary, Crown Princess of Denmark.
 Her first official portrait, which was unveiled in Frederiksborg Castle in 2006 was praised for its multi-layered narrative and sophisticated treatment of the young princess..."a symphony of shadows."